TTP

 The Bergama Museum is 7 km (4.35 miles) east of the bus terminal (otogar) and the north-south highway.
 Walk or ride east along the main street and keep an eye out for the institutional fence of the museum's front garden on the left, across the street from a BP fuel station.

-From the Bergama Museum it's a little more than one km (6.10 mile) east to the Red Basilica over level ground, and 5.35 km (3.3 miles) east to the acropolis, 3.5 km of it steeply uphill.
+From the Bergama Museum it’s a little more than one km (6.10 mile) east to the Red Basilica over level ground, and 5.35 km (3.3 miles) northeast to the acropolis, 3.5 km of it steeply uphill.

 What to See & Do in Bergama